jcampos07/lotto24-automation/README.md

 - **resources** (Here we have the json files with the information we use for testing.
 Besides, the data providers are located here)
 - **tests/config** (This is an important folder, here we have all the classes we need to start a driver with its configurations, here we have the classes to create the reports when the execution ends)

-Related to the scenario to test for the wikipedia page, I felt that we need to increase the coverage,so, I extended the search test, I added a steps to compare each title in the table of contents has a section with the same name in the article.
+Related to the scenario to test for the wikipedia page, I felt that we need to increase the coverage, so, I extended the search test, I added steps to make sure all the titles in the table of contents has a section with the same name in the article.
 Here I use a Java 8 feature (lambda) in order to show I have worked with this nice feature.

 ## Run Selenium Project: